justynaboesche/Homepage/README.md

 ## How it works
 As you can see, the application contains two interactions.
 The first interaction is able to change the blue mode into the red mode.
 The second interaction is responsible for removing and adding my photo.
 [Click here](https://justynaboesche.github.io/Homepage/) and have fun!
 ## Technologies used in the project
+To create the application I have used:
+-HTML,
+-CSS,
+-BEM convention
+-JavaScript
+-GIT